 It will be easier to gently pull them out of the ground if you have some stem to grab onto.

 Bulbs must be dug before the ground freezes.
-And it is so important to carefully dig up the root structure without damaging tubers.
+It is so important to carefully dig up the root structure without damaging tubers.

 So give yourself room around each dahlia before digging to avoid damaging the tubers.
 It is best to use a garden fork like this one to help loosen the soil around it and gently dig it out.